solislemuslab/phylo-practicum/glemin-wheat/code/2-data-software.md

 $ ~/.julia/conda/3/bin/wastral
 ```

+### For Windows

+You can download the binary from [here](https://github.com/chaoszhang/ASTER/archive/refs/heads/Windows.zip).
+All of the various forms of ASTRAL are included in the `exe/` folder and you should make sure these files are a part of your `PATH`.
+You can confirm correct installation by running `waster -h`.

+Alternatively, if you need to install from source, you can build in WSL and installation instructions can be found [here](https://github.com/chaoszhang/ASTER?tab=readme-ov-file#for-linuxmacoswsl-users).

 ## 6. Julia and packages

 I recommend installing Julia via [JuliaUp](https://github.com/JuliaLang/juliaup) as this allows you to have multiple Julia versions installed.

 ### For Mac